TRAIL ETIQUETTE AND SKILLS

 It scars the campsites, and ruins others enjoyment.

 Scavenging for down wood is acceptable.
-I’ve spent enough time in the mountains to know, I could find enough to stay warm or cook a meal.
+I’ve spent enough time in the mountains to know, I could find enough wood to stay warm or cook a meal.

 HIKERS, MOUNTAIN BIKERS, EQUESTRIAN